 In the Live view if you hit the Autoscroll button the speech will start scrolling at the speed you chose.
 To increase the speed tap on the right.
 To decrease the speed tap on the left side of the screen.
 This icon will appear on the screen to give you scroll speed feedback.

-In ‘Edit Mode’ you see the side menu seen to the right.
+In ‘Edit Mode’ you see the Speech Controller side menu seen on the right side of the speech.
 This menu can be moved up or down by dragging the top and bottom arrows.
+See the screenshot below.

-Each of the buttons to the right opens like a drawer.
-From the top in order the button:
+Each of the buttons (show on the right on your iOS device) opens like a drawer.

-Speed of scrolling – tap and drag to set default scroll speed for speech in Live Mode.
+1. Speed of scrolling – tap & drag to set default scroll speed for speech in Live Mode.

-Tap each to try them out.
+Tap each buttons to try them out.
 Tap to open, Tap to close.

 The parts of speech is educational and pretty cool, please make sure to try that feature.
 Great for students.